 (Obviously working isn’t inherently bad, but workaholism is.)

 You’re worrying too much

 I know, I know, easier said than done.
 But control issues, perfectionism, and worry, will sap the life force right out of you.
 The truth is, things will work out the way they should whether you worry or not.
 Trusting that is your best bet, and figuring out what extra and unnecessary stress and worry your limiting beliefs are causing.

 You’re Spending All Your Energy Not Feeling Your Emotions

 You have some stuff: some old emotions, some pent up energy, some trauma, that you’re afraid to feel.
-But feeling it is scary and not fun, so you spend all your energy working or dieting or whatever else, to try and avoid slowing down and actually feeling your body and your emotions and old traumas.
+Feeling it is scary and not fun, so you spend all your energy working or dieting or whatever else, to try and avoid slowing down and actually feel your body and your emotions and old traumas.
 And that will get you nowhere, fast.

 You may have some chronic health stuff going on